-Credit-impaired financial assets and lease receivables
+Credit-impaired financial assets, lease receivables and receivables arising from financial guarantee contracts

-A financial asset or lease receivable is credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset or lease receivable have occurred.
-Credit-impaired financial assets and lease receivables are referred to as stage 3 assets.
-Evidence that financial assets and lease receivables are credit-impaired includes observable data about the following events:
+A financial asset, a lease receivable or a receivable arising from a financial guarantee contract is creditimpaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset, lease receivable or receivable arising from a financial guarantee contract have occurred.
+Credit-impaired financial assets, lease receivables and receivables arising from financial guarantee contracts are referred to as stage 3 assets.
+Evidence that financial assets, lease receivables and receivables arising from financial guarantee contracts are credit-impaired includes observable data about the following events:

-- (a) significant financial difficulty of the issuer or the borrower; - (b) a breach of contract, such as a default or past due event; - (c) the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; or - (d) it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation.
+- significant financial difficulty of the issuer or the borrower; - a breach of contract, such as a default or past due event; - the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; or - it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation.

-Impairment of financial assets, the lease receivables and financial guarantee contracts (Continued)
+Loss allowances on financial assets, the lease receivables and financial guarantee contracts obligations (Continued)